Shyish/SteamGamesStats/README.md

 ===============
 X 1 Single User: game's enumeration

-  2 Multi User: game's matching (aka what games do they have in common)
+X 2 Multi User: game's matching (aka what games do they have in common)

   3 SU: game's statistics.